Esmendez90/portfolio/README.md

 ## Resume

-You can view my resume [https://esmendez90.github.io/portfolio/static/media/EstebanMendezResume.dab3a8e2.pdf](#).
+Checkout my portfolio for an updated resume.

 ---